 Annie McGrath

 Annie McGrath is a comedian renowned for her joke writing skills and deadpan style.
 Described by The Feminist Fringe as “dark and hilarious” ★★★★★, Annie’s sell-out Edinburgh Fringe show, Shepherd, received critical acclaim and transferred to a run at London’s Soho Theatre.
-Annie appeared in the latest series of BBC Wales’ Live From Barry Island, which showcased the best stand-up comic talent from around the UK.
-Annie was also selected to be part of a line-up of alternative stand-up and character comedians on Channel 4’s Sparks series.
+Annie appeared in the latest series of BBC Wales’ Live From Barry Island, which showcases the best stand-up comic talent from around the UK, and she was selected to be part of a line-up of alternative stand-up and character comedians on Channel 4’s Sparks series.
+Annie has performed at comedy venues internationally, including venues in Scandinavia and Australia, and her stand-up has featured on Audible, BBC Radio Wales and BBC Radio 4 Extra.

 Aside from comedy, Annie is also a talented artist and host of Secret Artists podcast, which has been recommended by The Times, Evening Standard, The Guardian, iNews, Esquire, and The Art Newspaper.
 Annie curated the 2019 exhibition, Art is the Best Medicine, which featured artwork by fellow comedians – including Jenny Eclair, Joe Lycett, Vic Reeves, and many more.
 The show received widespread coverage in publications such as the Financial Times, and a front-page feature in the Guardian Guide.